All Products

 ESSD

-Level-1 backups are snapshots stored locally on a distributed storage cluster.
-They offer the fastest backup and recovery speeds but at a higher cost.
-Long-term storage can slightly affect the write performance of the database.
-We recommend a retention period of no more than two weeks.
-A free quota for backup storage is provided.
-You are charged for usage that exceeds the free quota.
-You can change the backup cycle to control backup capacity.
+Level-1 backups are local snapshots on the distributed storage cluster, providing the fastest backup and recovery at higher cost.
+Long-term storage may slightly affect write performance; keep retention under two weeks.
+A free storage quota is provided; excess usage is billed.
+Adjust the backup cycle to control capacity.

 Level-1 backup size